ngendah/rapidpro-helm-chart/README.md

        git clone --recurse-submodules https://github.com/ngendah/rapidpro-helm-chart
     ```

-    The repository has 3 sub-directories;
+    The repository has 2 subdirectories;

     a. `rapidpro` directory containing the helm chart,